 Welcome to RS_c, the central platform for the RecSys community.
 We provide curated lists of recommender-systems datasets, algorithms, books, conferences and many resources more.
 Maybe most importantly, we publish the latest recommender-system news.
 If you want your news to be reported on RS_c, read here.

-A bit more motivating and interactive than text-books are online-courses about recommender systems.
+A bit more motivating and interactive than textbooks are online courses about recommender systems.
 On this page, you find a list of recommender-system courses.
 Course descriptions are copied from the MOOC’s websites.
-In addition to these courses, the ACM RecSys YouTube channel may be worth a look.
-It features multiple videos from the ACM RecSys conference and workshops.

 Recommender Systems Specialization